abhmul/InstallCUDA-Kerasv2/README.md

 python3 bottleneck_example.py
 ```

-If everything worked properly, after Tensorflow finishes loading up we should see the model training at around 150s/epoch.
+If everything worked properly, after Tensorflow finishes loading up we should see the model training at around 123s/epoch for the first epoch.
+By the 2nd or 3rd epoch the model should be training at around 103s/epoch.
 The python file will save the best model weights after every epoch.

 ## Step 5 (Cleanup)